$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Evaluation Details

 \item \textbf{Thinking-mode Parameters.} To standardize the reasoning process across models, we configured model-specific inference parameters where available.
 For the API-based models, we set the \texttt{reasoning\_effort} to \texttt{low} for GPT-5 and the \texttt{thinking\_budget} to \texttt{128} for Gemini-2.5-Pro.
 Qwen3-VL-235B-A22B-Instruct was called in a \texttt{non-thinking} mode.
 For the local models, we disabled explicit thinking modes for all models, with the sole exception of WeThink-Qwen2.5VL-7B~\cite{WeThink}, which was evaluated using its native, built-in thinking mode.

 \end{itemize}

-\subsection{Evaluating Prompt}
+\paragraph{Evaluating Prompt.}

-When evaluating the LLMs~\cite{qwen3}, we only input the question, options, and necessary prompts, requiring the model to answer based solely on the text input.
-When evaluating the LMMs, in addition to the LLM inputs, we also provided videos showing the before and after states of the scene corresponding to the question, requiring the model to answer based on the video content.
+When evaluating the LLMs~\cite{qwen3}, we only input the question, options, and necessary prompts, requiring the model to answer based solely on the text input, as shown in~\ref{fig:llm_evaluation_prompt}.
+When evaluating the LMMs, in addition to the LLM inputs, we also provided videos showing the before and after states of the scene corresponding to the question, requiring the model to answer based on the video content, as shown in~\ref{fig:lmm_evaluation_prompt}.

 The prompt provided to each model is dynamically adjusted to specify whether the question is single-choice or multiple-choice.
 This decision was based on preliminary experiments, which revealed that without such guidance, a subset of models exhibited a tendency to hallucinate multiple answers even for questions with only a single correct option.
 This behavior would lead to undeserved penalties and an inaccurate evaluation of their true capabilities.
 Therefore, to mitigate this issue and ensure a fair assessment, we explicitly instruct the model on the expected number of answers based on the ground truth.